rmk2/goon_recon/README.md

-EVE player Steve Ronuken (CSM 9 & 10 Member) hosts individual tables as well as full conversions to a number of formats, including mySQL, on his website, which is recommend especially since CCP started shipping the SDE as YAML files, rather than direct SQL exports as they used to in the past.
+EVE player Steve Ronuken (CSM 9 & 10 Member) hosts individual tables as well as full conversions to a number of formats, including mySQL, on his website, which is recommended especially since CCP started shipping the SDE as YAML files, rather than direct SQL exports as they used to in the past.
 Tables can be found here: [fuzzwork.co.uk](https://www.fuzzwork.co.uk/dump/latest/)